Oenothera biennis: Taxonomy

+Ecology

+This plant is a weedy species that favors disturbed environments.
+It has been introduced and become established on all continents except Antarctica.

-The seeds of the plant are important food for birds, and it is a larval host for both the primrose moth and the white-lined sphinx moth.
+The seeds of the plant are important food for birds, including American goldfinch, Northern bobwhite, and mourning dove, and it is a larval host for both the primrose moth and the white-lined sphinx moth.
+Bumblebees and honeybees also visit the flowers.

+The primrose moth (Schinia florida) is a common consumer of Oenothera biennis.
+The adults lay eggs on the flower, and the emerging caterpillars feed on the plant.

+The seeds of O. biennis can remain viable in the soil seed bank for 70 years or more.

 Uses

 Over the centuries, Indigenous people in North America have used the plant as food and traditional medicine.

-The evening primrose was introduced to Europe in the early 17th century as an ornamental plant in botanical gardens where its flowers are favored for nectar by pollinators and its seeds supply food for other birds.
+The evening primrose was introduced to Europe in the early 17th century as an ornamental plant in botanical gardens where its flowers are favored for nectar by pollinators, such as bees, and its seeds are food for birds.

 Food uses

 Most of the plant parts are edible, having a taste that is mild.
 The roots can be eaten raw or cooked like potatoes.
 The leaves can be eaten raw in salads or cooked like spinach or in soups.
 Anishinaabe tribes traditionally make tea from the evening primrose leaves for use as a dietary aid and to reduce fatigue.

 The flowering stems are preferably used when they are still young in June.
 They have to be peeled and can then be eaten raw or fried.
-The flower buds are denoted as a delicacy and can be harvested from June to October.
+The flower buds are regarded as a delicacy and can be harvested from June to October.

 The seeds have a protein content of about 15%, an oil content of 24%, and contain about 43% cellulose.
 The proteins are especially rich in the sulphur-containing amino acids, methionine and cysteine, and tryptophan.
 Gamma-linolenic acid (GLA), and linoleic acid are present.
 Mainly for these polyunsaturated fatty acids, evening primrose oil is sold as a dietary supplement.